rei/rei-cedar-docs/docs/components/input/README.md

 ### Options

 - Define width using CSS styles
 - Height options are medium or large.
-For more information, view [Overview](https://rei.github.io/rei-cedar-docs/components/input/) tab
+For more information, visit the [Overview](https://rei.github.io/rei-cedar-docs/components/input/) tab
 - Ability to specify field type for text, email, number, password, search, and URL

 ### Multi-Line Input Fields